justincgreen/wordpress-starter-theme/README.md

 This is a basic starter theme for a typical PHP based Wordpress theme.
 Setting up a basic Wordpress theme tends to be time consuming, especially if you do it frequently 👎
 This starter theme is intended to do ONE thing: **Streamline** your dev process so that you can get started building your WP theme ASAP 💎
+Keep the files you want, add the files you need and delete the files that aren't useful to you 🤙

 ## Theme Structure